Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Physical interpretation of The CGR

+\textbf{Example II: Penalty terms in quantum approximate optimization algorithms.} A contrasting example is provided by quantum approximate optimization algorithms (QAOA), where penalty terms can be used to enhance computational efficiency rather than suppress it.
+In these algorithms, constraints are incorporated into the problem Hamiltonian as:

-where $\gamma_a$ parameter tune the intense of the optimization or penalizing (similar to $\gamma$ in the generalized complexity).
-Then, the optimization would be the qubit that has the most overlap with the lower eigenstate of the system after $p$ layers of operations or depth $p$. \cite{compare} shows such a relation where the intensifying $\gamma_a$ makes $p$ layers reduced.
-It means that by intensifying the obeying rules, the system in shorter steps gets to the desired solution.
+where $\gamma_a$ controls the strength of the constraint (similar to $\gamma$ in the generalized complexity).
+Increasing $\gamma_a$ energetically penalizes states that violate the constraints, effectively guiding the system toward the desired subspace of solutions.
+As a result, the target state can be reached using fewer layers of quantum gates.
+In practice, this leads to a reduction in circuit depth, which is particularly advantageous in noisy superconducting devices where long circuits suffer from decoherence.
+Explicit examples of this behavior have been demonstrated in \cite{compare} where intensifying the obeying rules, the system in shorter steps gets to the desired solution.

-By the way, in \cite{mixer}, the authors provide an algorithm known as mixer-phaser ansatz in superconducting processors in which they did not used a penalty-based algorithm.
+Related optimization strategies have also been proposed in \cite{mixer}, known as mixer-phaser ansatz in superconducting processors in which they did not used a penalty-based algorithm.
 In a layman's term, if the problem system goes away from your desired solution, the penalty factor penalizes the system to obey the constraints.
 However, in \cite{mixer} the constraints have been inserted before the system circuit.
 Then, they get rid of the penalizing.

-The analogue of the superconducting circuits is SYK model that is a solvable model of strange metal states where it has a non-local Hamiltonian \cite{sach}.
-Now, instead of qubits, we are dealing with some strongly interacting fermions, then the Hilbert space of fermions in SYK model could be mapped to the Hilbert space of qubits by Bravyi-Kitaev transformation \cite{fqm} and Jordan-Wigner transformation \cite{jwt}.
-Put it differently, these examples could be transformed into strange metal circuits with fermions.